qrstuvy/project-simon/README.md

 - Classic simon game with 26 possibilities rather than the usual 4 colors based on all of the letters of the alphabet in the Stranger Thing's scene where Christmas lights are hung and lit as letters were selected

-- Start with a landing page that will include a normal and hard difficulty button

-- Pressing instructions will have a pop-up with short details

 ## Wireframe (Image before production of game)

 ![Quick sketch of game](/images/quicksketch.png)